Gullane offers three courses. The number 1 course is an Open qualifier and has been host to the Scottish Open. Here's a link to their website:

 Gullane No. 3 (1910) was also designed by Willie Park Jr. It may be the shortest of the three courses, but it provides a wonderful test based on shot-making skills rather than power.

-I've played at Gullane several times, and love number 1 and number 2.
-The third course has many fond memories when i really could not play golf but enjoyed bashing it around on a Sunday morning then meeting the girls for lunch to be followed by a horse ride- hack- and then Chinese at The Loon Fung.
+I've played at Gullane several times, and love number 1.
+The third course has many fond memories when I really could not play golf but enjoyed bashing it around on a Sunday morning then meeting the girls for lunch to be followed by a horse ride- hack- and then Chinese at The Loon Fung.
 A good weekend!

 Looking back down the ferocious second hole.